jlmelville/smallvis/docs/spectral.md

 ### Smallest and Largest

-When I talk about "largest" and "smallest" eigenvectors, I am referring to the eigenvectors associated with the largest and smallest eigenvalues, respectively.
-The eigenvalues of interest are all non-negative and real, so there shouldn't be any ambiguity about whether I mean a big negative or positive eigenvalue (none of them are negative except close to zero due to numerical issues).
+Most of the time, when I talk about "largest" and "smallest" eigenvectors, I am referring to the eigenvectors associated with the largest and smallest eigenvalues, respectively.
+For graph Laplacians, the eigenvalues of interest are all non-negative and real, so there shouldn't be any ambiguity about whether I mean a big negative or positive eigenvalue (none of them are negative except close to zero due to numerical issues).
+However, I do discuss the eigenvalues of
+$P$ a bit as well, and those *can* be negative.

 ### "Top" Eigenvectors